 Courses are held at Delta’s main campus, Delta’s satellite campuses in Bay City, Midland and Saginaw, plus several high schools and online.

-2. Complete the Delta College Dual Enrollment Application.
+- Complete the Delta College Application online as a Dual Enrollment Student.